digi-chris/LDCTest/README.md

-The sample code implements an `IStringProcessor` interface to help loosely-couple the and allow different string processors to be built, however the tests are specific to the test conditions.
+The sample code implements an `IStringProcessor` interface to help loosely-couple the and allow different string processors to be built, however the unit tests are specific to the conditions of the challenge.

 Hope it all works OK!